 Does Mike not play your area often?
 Well you are in luck!
-Join Mike on the web for his first ever webcast concert April 16th at 8pm cst.
+Join Mike on the web for his 2nd webcast concert July 17th at 8pm cst.
 This can be viewed anywhere in the world!
 Viewers can chat with Mike and each other.
-All are encouraged to request their favorite songs and if Mike remembers how to play it…. he will! (chances are he will not remember how to play it) Log in now to buy a ticket (name your own price), set a reminder and join us April 16th!
+All are encouraged to request their favorite songs and if Mike remembers how to play it…. he will! (chances are he will not remember how to play it) Log in now to buy a ticket (name your own price), set a reminder and join us July 17th!

 Over the next couple of months mike will play a couple solo shows through out the country.
 Check the tour section for details.
 Email email@example.com to book a show with mike.

 Need a gift idea?
 How about Mike Mangione music at 20% off?!
 Only a few days left of the holiday sale!

 Click on the link and use the promo code HOLIDAY